 I personally have no preference in terms of satin or polished.
 Chrome is chrome is chrome as far as I’m concerned, although some believe Satin makes for a better grip than polished.
 It’s a great looking bar and it’s easy to keep looking new.
 At only $75 more than the black zinc Chan, it would be a bargain at twice that price difference.
 Sure, zinc will outlast oxide, but it will not look new for as long as chrome.

 Chan Bar Review Summary

 I also wanted to mention that Rogue does a fantastic job of shipping barbells.
-The shipping tube is thick, solid, and heavy.
+The shipping tube is thick, solid, and heavy-duty.
 The barbell is wrapped in plastic, tagged and signed by the Rogue tech who assembled the bar, and each end of the tube has padding and a lock-on metal cap to prevent the package from opening during transit.
-Rogue has practically eliminated any chance of damage during transit, and that is an achievement worth mentioning.
+Rogue has eliminated any chance of damage during transit, and that is an achievement worth mentioning.

 Videos of Matt talking about the Chan Bar

 Pretty cool bar!
 Check out the Matt Chan Bar.